Quadrified/Quadrified/README.md

 ### 👨🏻‍💻 &nbsp; I'm currently...

   - Improving my React Native skills.
   - Learning to develop Mobile-first web-apps.
   - Learning Redux with React and React Native.
-  - Adding database knowledge to my skill set.
+  - Adding databases to my skill set.
+  - Aspiring to learn about the backend technologies

 ----